keyvank/tsp/src/1-compute.md

 ## Hello World circuit!

-[MARKER]

-The simplest digital circuit which is also useful is something that can add two numbers.
-Obviously we will be working with bunary numbers.
-Let's start with a circuit that can add two, one-bit numbers.
-The result of such an addition is a two bit number.

-A nice approach towards building logic such a circuit is to determine what the desired outputs are, for each possible input.
-Since the output is a 2-bit number, we can decompose such a circuit into two subcircuits, each calculating its corresponding digit.
+The simplest digital circuit we might consider a "computer" is one that can perform basic arithmetic, like adding two numbers together.
+In digital circuits, information is represented using binary signals—0s and 1s.
+So, when we talk about adding numbers in a digital circuit, we're working with binary numbers.

+To start with, let's focus on a very basic example: a circuit that can add two one-bit binary numbers.
+A one-bit number can only be either a 0 or a 1, so adding them together can yield one of three possible results: 0 + 0 = 0, 0 + 1 = 1, and 1 + 1 = 10 (which is 2 in decimal).
+Notice that the result of adding two one-bit numbers is always a two-bit number, because 1 + 1 produces a carry, which means we need two bits to store the result.

+To design such a circuit, one of the most effective approaches is to start by figuring out what the output should be for each possible combination of inputs.
+Since there are two inputs (each one-bit numbers), there are four possible input combinations: 00, 01, 10, and 11.
+For each of these combinations, we can determine what the output should be.
+Since the result is always a two-bit number, we can break the circuit into two smaller subcircuits: one that calculates the sum bit (the least significant bit) and one that calculates the carry bit (the more significant bit).
+Each subcircuit works independently to compute its corresponding part of the result.

+In this way, we approach building the circuit step by step, using logic gates to implement the required operations for each input combination.

 | A | B | First digit | Second digit |
 |---|---|-------------|--------------|